fluffos/fluffos/docs/efun/contrib/test_load.md

 ### SYNOPSIS

-    int test_load( string );
+    int test_load( string filename );

 ### DESCRIPTION

-    returns 1 if file is loadable 0 otherwise.
+    Tests if a file is loadable.
+Will return 1 if a file is loadable, otherwise 0.
+If a file attempting to be loaded contains errors, they will be reported, in which case, you may need to wrap the function call in a catch statement to retrieve the 0 result.